mo

 United States Missouri

-While the figures for Missouri are somewhat lower than the national salary ranges found by both the BLS (May 2022), it’s important to note that the cost of living is substantially lower than in many other US states.
-For illustration, the Missouri Economic Research and Information Center (MERIC 2023) found that MO was the 6th most affordable state.
+While the figures for Missouri are somewhat lower than the national salary ranges, it’s important to note that the cost of living is substantially lower than in many other US states.
+For illustration, the Missouri Economic Research and Information Center (MERIC 2024) found that MO was the 6th most affordable state.

 Featured Forensic Science Colleges in Missouri